Get matched with vetted scholarships and enter our

 COVID-19 and PSLF

-Before we wrap things up, one last thing to mention is how PSLF has been affected by the COVID-19 pandemic.
+Before we wrap things up, one last thing to mention is how PSLF was affected by the COVID-19 pandemic.
 If you’re a borrower wondering how these 3+ years of paused loans affect your progress towards PSLF, don’t fret!
 So long as you were fulfilling all of the other requirements for PSLF during that time, those $0 payments will actually count towards your 120 required payments.
 So, you’ll end up repaying significantly less than you would have otherwise.

 Make sure that you can provide all the proper documentation to prove that you met the eligibility requirements during those paused periods.